 5. Remove bay leaves and thyme and stick blend until pureed into a thick sauce.

 (Blending the sauce is not always done in Greece, instead they grate the onion and chop everything else really finely.
-This is quicker and coats the beans better)
+Blending is quicker and coats the beans better)

-6. Add cooked beans, brown sugar and balsamic and bunch of chopped dill (this is secret ingredient!) and cook in moderate oven, about 180C (with the lid on) for a further 1 hour.
+6. Add cooked beans, brown sugar and balsamic and bunch of chopped dill (this is secret ingredient and gives this dish its distinctive flavour!) and cook in moderate oven, about 180C (with the lid on) for a further 1 hour.

 Serve drizzled with olive oil and extra fresh dill or fennel.